LibreTexts/jupyterhub-deploy-teaching/README.rst

    [Install]
    WantedBy=timers.target

-And a corresponding service that specifies the actual command to run (replace ``<backup-server>`` with the IP of the backup server and ``<remote-backup-path>`` with the location on the backup server you want the backups to go to.
+And write a corresponding service file that specifies the actual command to run (replace ``<backup-server>`` with the IP of the backup server and ``<remote-backup-path>`` with the location on the backup server you want the backups to go to. ``/etc/systemd/system/rsync-backup.service``:

 .. code-block:: ini
-   :caption: /etc/systemd/system/rsync-backup.service

    [Unit]
    Description=rsync /home to a remote backup server